 Students in the Washington Schools attend Washington Elementary School for grades K-6.
-This building was built in 2000.
+This building was built in 2000 with a four-classroom addition built in 2022.
 Our students in grades 7-12 attend Washington County Junior/Senior High School.
 While this is the original building, there have been upgrades and additions over the years.
-Our estimated enrollment is 390 students.
+Our estimated enrollment is 360 students.

 Washington County Schools has made a deep commitment to early learning.
 We offer a free preschool for all district 4 year olds.
 In addition, the district hosts a Head Start program for students who qualify.
 USD 108 also is committed to our Parents as Teachers program by paying for 15 slots for our parents to use for our youngest students.
 Our preschool programs are housed in a separate location with a private playground on the corner of College and D Street.